Hylozoic/hylo-evo/README.md

   hylo-evo-docker
 ~~~~

-also to get into the shell for the container:
+To get a command shell on the container

+1. Add `--name hylo-evo-docker \` to `docker run` command above
-`docker container run --rm -it hylo-evo-docker bash`
+2. Run `docker container run --rm -it hylo-evo-docker bash`